50 euro note

-The fifty euro note (€50) is one of the middle value euro banknotes and has been used since the introduction of the euro (in its cash form) in 2002.
-The note is used in the 25 countries (and Kosovo) that have it as their sole currency (with 24 legally adopting it), which countries have a total population of about 350 million.
-In July 2025, there were about 15,074,000,000 fifty euro banknotes in circulation in the eurozone.
+The fifty-euro note (€50) is one of the middle value euro banknotes and has been used since the introduction of the euro (in its cash form) in 2002.

+The note is the official currency of 21 of the member states of the European Union, which are part of the Eurozone.
+The 21 Eurozone members are: Austria, Belgium, Bulgaria, Croatia, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovakia, Slovenia, and Spain.

+A number of non-EU member states, namely Andorra, Monaco, San Marino, and Vatican City have formal agreements with the EU to use the euro as their official currency and issue their own coins.
+In addition, Kosovo and Montenegro have adopted the euro unilaterally.

+The countries that use the euro have a total population of about 350 million.
+In April 2026, there were about 15,386,000,000 fifty euro banknotes in circulation in the eurozone.
 It is by far the most widely circulated denomination, accounting for almost half (49.0%) of the total banknotes.
 Estimates suggest that the average life of a fifty euro banknote is about four years before it is replaced due to wear.

 It is the fourth smallest note, measuring 140 mm × 77 mm, and has an orange colour scheme.
 The note depicts bridges and arches/doorways in the Renaissance era (15th and 16th centuries).
 The €50 note contains several complex security features such as watermarks, invisible ink, holograms and microprinting that document its authenticity.

 The design of the Europa series 50 euro banknote was revealed on 5 July 2016 and launched on 4 April 2017.